Ethan-CS/Teaching/game-of-life/README.md

 ## Introduction

-   The _Game of Life,_ or simply _Life_ is a zero-player game devised by mathematician John Conway in 1970.
+   The _Game of Life,_ or simply _Life,_ is a zero-player game devised by mathematician John Conway in 1970.
 It is played on an infinite, 2D grid composed of square cells.
 A cell can have a living inhabitant, which can be specified in the initialisation (seed) and then determined by the rules of the game which are as follows (I've summarised these in a table below, too):
 * A live cell with 0 or 1 neighbours dies (underpopulation)
 * A live cel with 2 or 3 neighbours remains as it is (survives)
 * A live cell with 4 or more neighbours dies (overpopulation)